 If we compare Arbitrum vs Optimism vs Polygon by their token withdrawal time, we’ll see that the Polygon blockchain is faster than its competitors.

-Withdrawal through the Optimism Gateway is a multi-step process, which may take from 7 days or more.
-With Arbitrum, the withdrawals can take 2 weeks, while those on Polygon through the PoS bridge will be completed in just 3 hours.
+Withdrawals through Optimism and Arbitrum can take 7 days, while those on Polygon through the PoS bridge will be completed in just 3 hours.

 Decentralization